 We spent a day at Hershey’s Chocolate World.
 We were thinking the tour would be more of a behind the scenes type of tour, instead it’s a narrated ride telling you how things are done.
 There are several types of tours you can do as well as a trolley ride through Hershey; however, we opted to spend money on gifts for the grandkids, no chocolate, but something just as good.

 We spent time looking at covered bridges, the farmlands and just resting up for the rest of our journey.
 Overall it was a great stay and one that I could do again.
-From here we head back to Ohio to pick up the new RV before picking back up on our journey in Washington DC and then down the eastern coastline.
+From here we head back to Ohio to pick up the new RV before getting back on our journey in Washington DC and then down the eastern coastline.